ExCiteS/communitymaps-help/_en/add-new-contribution.md

 ### Step 1: Drawing a shape

-The first step when adding a new contribution is to draw the shape of it on the map: it can either be [a point](/en/overview-of-contributions.html#points), [a line](/en/overview-of-contributions.html#lines), or [an area](/en/overview-of-contributions.html#areas) - whether is best representing current information.
+The first step when adding a new contribution is to draw the shape of it on the map: it can either be [a point](/en/overview-of-contributions.html#points), [a line](/en/overview-of-contributions.html#lines), or [an area](/en/overview-of-contributions.html#areas) - whichever is best for representing the current observation.
 Only one shape can be drawn for each contribution.

 Please note that the drawn shape **can** be changed and edited once contribution has been added to the project.

 ### Step 2: Choosing a category

 We already know that every contribution belongs to a category, so the second step is to choose one for a new contribution.
-The list of categories shows all active categories that can be used, also how many fields have been added on each category.
+The list of categories shows all active categories that can be used and how many fields have been added to each category.

 ![Choosing a category for new contribution](/images/en/contributing-choosing-a-category.png){: .img-responsive .center-block }